How Can We Empower Our Girls Through Sports?

 3.)
 Body Image: Through adolescence, girls can become very self-conscious about the changes in their bodies.
 We need to make sure equipment and uniforms are correct for girls at this age.
 Making sure that uniforms aren’t too tight and or that the cut of the shorts is right, and proper sports bras are provided.
 We need to empower them to know that strength and muscles are beautiful.
 We need to make sure we talk about food as fuel and nutrition and not talk about gaining weight negatively.
 Our words to describe strength and size have to be done carefully.
-Saying something as innocently as “The big girls can go in the back of the team photo” or “Look at her blow by everyone she is like a tank”, can have very harmful effects.
+Saying something as innocently as “The big girls can go in the back of the team photo” or “Look at her blow by everyone.
+She is like a tank” can have very harmful effects.

 4.)
 The power of our words and positivity: Our tone and how we say things are often more powerful than expressing our precise knowledge of the tactics of the game.
 Every girl is different and needs to be motivated differently.
 You need to get to know them individually and figure out what works for them to feel competent and stay engaged.
 Try to give advice and encouragement.
 Stay away from hard criticism and negativity.
 It is easy to compliment the stars on our team but look to acknowledge everyone on the team.
 Even if it is not sport-related and you heard that someone on your team did great on their history exam.
-Or compliment another playing for being an excellent teammate.
+Or compliment another player for being an excellent teammate.
 Utilize everyone on your team to demonstrate at practice.
-If you do this, your players will follow and this will become your culture.
+If you do this, your players will follow, and this will become your culture.
 Simply put: Everyone doesn’t need to win a trophy but everyone does need encouragement.

-5) Facilitate a safe environment that encourages taking risks: If you can keep an environment safe and nurturing, kids will feel more confident to try a new skill, a new position or to demonstrate in front of the group.
+5) Facilitate a safe environment that encourages taking risks: If you can keep an environment safe and nurturing, kids will feel more confident to try a new skill, a new position, or to demonstrate in front of the group.
 Girls tend to stay in their “comfort zone” because they don’t want to feel embarrassed if they fail.
 We have to applaud our risk-takers and encourage girls to challenge themselves.
-If they don’t hit the mark exactly we have to pick them back up with kind words.
+If they don’t hit the mark exactly, we have to pick them back up with kind words.
 If there is a punishment or fitness attached to lack of success, kids struggle to develop and improve.
 Ultimately we need to encourage a growth mindset through sports.
-We need to let girls know a setback is okay and they need to persevere and we have to help them through these times.
+We need to let girls know a setback is okay, and they need to persevere, and we have to help them through these times.
 As coaches, we have to be careful about how we react to losing.
 If we ask questions and involve the players in the solutions, they will learn and improve and develop a growth mindset.

-Alison Foley is the former Boston College head women’s soccer coach, the winningest coach in BC history, youth National Team scout, and celebrated author of two books; ‘How To Coach Girls’, and ‘The Elusive Full Ride scholarship’.
+Alison Foley is the former Boston College head women’s soccer coach, the winningest coach in BC history, youth National Team scout, and celebrated author of two books; ‘How To Coach Girls’, and ‘The Elusive Full Ride scholarship.’
 She currently helps high school athletes with the recruiting process.
-You can find Alison at foleyathleticadvising.com or email her firstname.lastname@example.org.
+You can find Alison at foleyathleticadvising.com or email her at firstname.lastname@example.org.